whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 This showed me how easy it can be to forget, to stop asking deep questions and stop believing deep change is possible.
 It also taught me the path to continually remembering and keeping a vision alive: _share your vision with other people_.

 So find people that you trust to speak your heart to, and whom you likewise listen to.
-When you can speak clearly with thoughtful, friendly people in private, they will help you remember that you are sane, and it's your unhealthy culture that is crazy!
+When you can speak clearly with thoughtful, caring people in private, they will help you remember that you are sane, and it's your unhealthy culture that is crazy!

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #16<br/>Find people with whom you can speak your heart**</div>
 <div class="rev-act-body">Even if you don't know how to respond to your feelings, it can be extremely helpful to have thoughtful, trustworthy people to speak your heart to.
 If you don't know anybody you trust this much, look for new friends.
 Your future friends are out there, and they'll be glad to meet you.
 If you already have friends you trust, invite them to conversations so you can share whatever is in your heart, and likewise listen to them.</div></div>

-[Ending]
+[xxx-ending]

 <div style="break-after:page"></div>

+### References

+[xxx-ending]